SawyerHopkins/ProteinSim2015/README.md

 Experimental results and details are published in the The Journal of Chemical Physics: https://aip.scitation.org/doi/10.1063/1.5092130

-The force module for these non pairwise interactions described in this article is also publically available: https://github.com/SawyerHopkins/NonLinearForce
+The force module for the non pairwise interactions described in this article is also publically available: https://github.com/SawyerHopkins/NonLinearForce

 ## Info